 Tony Thurmond, Superintendent of Public Instruction

-Superintendent Thurmond is an educator, social worker, and public school parent, who has served the people of California for more than ten years in elected office.
-Previously, Superintendent Thurmond served on the Richmond City Council, West Contra Costa Unified School Board, and in the California State Assembly, representing District 15.
+Superintendent Tony Thurmond is an educator, social worker, and public school parent, who has served the people of California for more than ten years in elected office.

-Superintendent Thurmond’s family relied on public assistance programs and great public schools to get out of poverty.
-Superintendent Thurmond’s public school education allowed him to attend Temple University, where he became study body president.
+Tony’s family relied on public assistance programs and great public schools to get out of poverty.
+He attended Temple University, where he became study body president.
 He went on to earn dual master’s degrees in Law and Social Policy and Social Work (MSW) from Bryn Mawr College and began a career dedicated to service.